 Solution 3 - Adjust the Lift Cable

-If you feel like you need to level your garage door, it may also be enough to adjust its lift cable that is attached to the door, run to an S-hook, and right to the track support.
+If you feel like you need to level your garage door, it may also be enough to adjust the lift cable that is attached to the door, run to an S-hook, and right to the track support.

 All you have to do is to prop open the garage door, take the S-hook out and adjust the cable by tightening or loosening it (depending on how you need to level it).